 If you are a beginner gardener this is quite unusual to know all the reasons which create tomato diseases and other problems.

-Even, experienced gardeners also face some problems during growing tomatoes due to lack of knowledge.
+Even experienced gardeners also face some problems during growing tomatoes due to a lack of knowledge.

 However, the most common reasons for tomato problems and diseases may happen for the following reasons: